 SIU Concludes Toronto Firearm Death Investigation

-Mississauga (24 July, 2012) --- The Director of the Special Investigations Unit (SIU), Ian Scott, has concluded that there are no reasonable grounds to charge a Toronto Police Service officer with a criminal offence in relation to the shooting death of 38-year-old Peter Lumanglas in April of 2012.
+Mississauga (23 July, 2013) --- The Director of the Special Investigations Unit (SIU), Ian Scott, has concluded that there are no reasonable grounds to charge a Toronto Police Service officer with any criminal offence in regards to the shooting death of 39-year-old Malcolm Jackman, in June of 2013.

 The SIU is an independent civilian agency that investigates reports involving police where there has been death, serious injury or allegations of sexual assault.
 Under the Police Services Act, the Director of the SIU must

 - consider whether an officer has committed a criminal offence in connection with the incident under investigation

 - depending on the evidence, lay a criminal charge against the officer if appropriate or close the file without any charges being laid